jharriga/BIprovision/README.md

 # BIprovision
-ansible playbook to prepare the LVM cfg allowing a ceph-ansible deploy using RGW bucket indexes on NVMe devices
+ansible playbook which prepares storage device partitions and builds an LVM configuration, allowing a ceph-ansible deploy (osd_scenario=lvm) placing both Filestore journals and RGW bucket indexes on NVMe devices.

 Key vars in yml file
 * TEARDOWNonly    <-- if defined then only peform device teardown